 I bought a guitar from an Internet ad, store in Las Vegas.
 I'm in Los Angeles.
 It was a year before I tried to pick it up.
 Now the store claims they don't have it, and that I had someone pick it up for me.
 They can't tell me when and have no documentation.
-I didn't tell anyone to pick it up...
+I didn't tell...
 Read more »

 You'll get not a whole lot of sympathy, but assuming they didn't send you a notice saying "pick it up or else" then they are "bailees" of the item and have to care for it.
 They owe you the value of the item.
 Ask them in writing for the item or the amount you paid.
-Take them to small claims...Read more »
+Take...Read more »

 You may.
 Under Nevada law the general rule is that the time and place of injury for purposes of determing jurisdiction and the statute of limitations is the time and place of the cancer diagnosis in a case such as yours.
 (There may be some exceptions.
 This is the general rule.)
 I see I am answering...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.